HearTao/ts-cli-creator/README.template.md

 ### Generate options

-If command last param match `/options?/`, and type was interface declaration. **ts-cli** will generate a options see below:
+when the command last param matched `/options?/`, and type was interface declaration. **ts-cli** will generate a options for you. see below:

 #### 1. Transform interface properties to command options